Catalogue Browser

 BEFORE

-db = new CloudDB()
+CloudDatabase db = new CloudDatabase(config)

-sut = new SUT(db)
+SUT sut = new SUT(db)

 AFTER

-sut = new SUT(mockDb)
+SUT sut = new SUT(mockDep)

 Reuse Mock